damn/core.component/README.md

 # <p align="center"> x.x - gamedev language </p>

 A Clojure [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) DSL which is working with plain atoms, maps, keywords and multimethods.
-No magic involved.
+No type classes involved.
 No dependencies and only 60 LOC.

 This system is not a tech demo but has been used since a few months in an action RPG game I am developing.
 (Unreleased yet).
 You can see an application in [gdl, a clojure game engine](https://github.com/damn/gdl).